josephmasson26/Ticketmaster-Event-Scraper/README.md

 The app returns the top 20 concerts by DMA/city with their dates and times.

 ## API Key
-You need a Ticketmaster API key to run the program,which can be obtained for free from: https://developer.ticketmaster.com/products-and-docs/apis/getting-started/
+You need a Ticketmaster API key to run the program, which can be obtained for free from: https://developer.ticketmaster.com/products-and-docs/apis/getting-started/

 ## Installation